siddashok/AZURE_TSI_API/README.md

 1.In the Testcontroller.cs file, you need to replace the value of the client id, secret and tenant id of your organiation.

 2. Build the solution and run it.

+For basic understanding about the Azure TSI APIs, go to : https://docs.microsoft.com/en-us/azure/time-series-insights/

+Modifications have been made to the code from github: https://github.com/Azure-Samples/Azure-Time-Series-Insights/tree/master/csharp-tsi-preview-sample